-• In FY2023, the average award Congress funded under this account was \$3,000,000.
+• In FY2024, the average award the Senate Committee-passed bill included funding for under this account was \$1,500,000.

 SUBCOMMITTEE ON INTERIOR, ENVIRONMENT, AND RELATED AGENCIES:

 The Subcommittee on Interior, Environment, and Related Agencies accepts CDS requests for five accounts.
 Projects within this Subcommittee range from clean water and drinking water infrastructure; to Indian Health Services' Sanitation Deficiency System projects; to historical preservation; to forest health management and community forestry.